 Stone Soup is an old folk story in which hungry strangers trick the local people of a town into sharing their food.
 The story is usually told as a lesson in cooperation, especially amid scarcity.
 It is an Aarne-Thompson tale from around 1548.

-Some travellers come to a village, carrying nothing more than an empty cooking pot.
+Some travelers come to a village, carrying nothing more than an empty cooking pot.
 Upon their arrival, the villagers are unwilling to share any of their food stores with the hungry travelers.
 Then the travelers go to a stream and fill the pot with water, drop a large stone in it, and place it over a fire.
 One of the villagers becomes curious and asks what they are doing.
-The travelers answer that they are making "stone soup", which tastes wonderful, although it still needs a little bit of garnish to improve the flavour, which they are missing.
+The travelers answer that they are making "stone soup", which tastes wonderful, although it still needs a little bit of garnish to improve the flavor, which they are missing.
 The villager does not mind parting with a few carrots to help them out, so that gets added to the soup.
 Another villager walks by, inquiring about the pot, and the travelers again mention their stone soup which has not reached its full potential yet.
 The villager hands them a little bit of seasoning to help them out.
 More and more villagers walk by, each adding another ingredient.
 Finally, a delicious and nourishing pot of soup is enjoyed by all.

 So my question is- Are the big DCIM players selling stone soup?

 It's a controversial subject I guess, but I am curious to know what other people think and have experienced with DCIM.

 DCIM has been marketed almost as the tool(s) that allow you to do everything and manage everything- but in order to get maximum benefit, there are a number of products/infrastructure requirements that will render your DCIM solution ineffective unless you have them.

 Here are just a few I can think of-

 - Asset tagging and tracking

 - Intelligent PDU’s that measure power at the socket level of the PDU

 - Cooling measurement monitoring and management